Calculates the Akaike's information criterion (AIC) of the GLM model (with correction to small sample sizes).

 - X

-- is the independent variables data matrix, such that each column represents one variable.
+- is the independent variables data matrix, so each column represents one variable.

 - Betas

-- are the coefficients of the GLM model (a one dimensional array of cells (e.g. rows or columns)).
+- are the coefficients of the GLM model (a one-dimensional array of cells (e.g., rows or columns)).

 - Phi

-- is the link function that describes how the mean depends on the linear predictor (1=Identity (default), 2=Log, 3=Logit, 4=Probit, 5=Log-Log).
+- is the link function that describes how the mean depends on the linear predictor (1 = Identity (default), 2 = Log, 3 = Logit, 4 = Probit, 5 = Log-Log).

 Remarks